rotmanguy/DCST/README.md

 If you wish to integrate the base parser with only one (or two) sequence taggers, simply change the `num_gates`, `load_sequence_taggers_paths` and `model_path` inputs accordingly.

 # Cross-domain Experiments
+In order to run the cross-domain experiments there are four steps we need to follow:
+1. Running the base Biaffine parser (on the source domain)
+2. Labeling the unlabeled target data
+3. Running the sequence tagger(s) (on the target domain)
+4. Running the combined DCST parser (on the source domain)

 ## Running the base Biaffine Parser
 First, run the base parser on the source domain, for example:
 ```